littlstar/slate/source/includes/_users.md

 }
 ```

-This endpoint returns a paginated array of all users followed by the requested user.
+Returns a paginated array of all users currently followed by the requested user.

 ### HTTP Request